zib-cmd/cmdtools/README.md

 ## Installation

-1. Clone the repository with `git clone https://git.zib.de/cmd/cmdtools.git`
+Install with `pip install cmdtools`
-2. Install into your python library with `pip install -e cmdtools` (If you want to use the SLEPc library for sparse Schur decompositions install cmdtools with the extra slepc, i.e. `pip install -e "cmdtools[slepc]"`)
+    (If you want to use the SLEPc library for sparse Schur decompositions install cmdtools with the extra slepc, i.e. `pip install "cmdtools[slepc]"`)

 ## Contents
 *  `pcca`: An implementation of (generalized) PCCA⁺ using the Schur decomposition